 Broadly speaking, my work interrogates historical attempts to reconcile democracy with various forms of hierarchy, with a view toward illuminating contemporary political problems.
 At present, I am exploring these themes through several projects that focus on late 19th and early 20th century Spain.

-The first of these projects is my PhD dissertation, which examines Spanish philosopher José Ortega y Gasset’s political and social thought and its relation to the development of liberalism, fascism, and democracy in early-twentieth-century Spain.
+The first of these projects is my book manuscript, The Liberalism of Loss: José Ortega y Gasset in the Ruins of Empire, which examines Spanish philosopher José Ortega y Gasset’s political and social thought and its relation to the development of liberalism, fascism, and democracy in early-twentieth-century Spain.
 Through engagement with Ortega’s political thought, I argue that his liberalism was heavily impacted by the loss of the Spanish Empire in 1898, and that this experience of imperial loss fueled a “new liberalism” that, decades later, informed and inspired fascism in Spain.
 In order to make this case, I forward original and contextually-grounded readings of Ortega’s corpus, with special focus on how contemporary political concerns shaped his major political writings.
 I begin by demonstrating the connections between Ortega’s early ‘new liberalism’ and the loss of Spain’s final overseas colonies in 1898, before moving on to examine the political origins of his critique of ‘the masses’ and, relatedly, the antidote he proposes to their ‘revolt’ (up to and including his most famous text, The Revolt of the Masses [1930]).
 I then show how these major themes in Ortega’s liberalism were synthesized and deployed by various figures crucial to the development to Spanish fascism.
 This study thus encourages a re-evaluation not only of the historical relationship between fascism and liberalism, but also of whether these distinct ideological traditions might remain symbiotic with one another in certain respects.
-Research from this project has recently been published in the journal Political Theory.
+Research from this project has recently been published in the journal Political Theory and History of Political Thought.